 The mission of the support group is to provide the much-needed support to the very deserving but the underserved and neglected caregiver of intersex or Androgen Insensitivity Syndrome (AIS).
-Androgen Insensitivity Syndrome (AIS) is a condition that affects sexual development before birth and during puberty.
+As per NIH, Androgen Insensitivity Syndrome (AIS) is a condition that affects sexual development before birth and during puberty.
 People with this condition are genetically male.
 They may have female sex characteristics or signs of both male and female sexual development.
-As a caregiver for a decade of a AIS patient, I hunted all over the web for support groups for my situation as a caregiver.

 A minority within a minority